JuJussel/clini-ui-lib/docs/Select.md

 - returnValueProp: key to return if Object.
 If not set, Object will be returned
 - loading: Shows loading in dropdown
 - color: Background color while not focused.
 Text color will cahnge to white.
+- disabled: Disabled state
+- noNote: REmove bottom dive for not (To better align vertically if not needed)

 Emits: